Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: Preliminaries

 \section{Preliminaries}

 Let $(\X,d)$ be a complete metric space.
 A curve in $\X$ is a continuous function $\gamma:[0,1]\rightarrow\X$.
-Given $t\in[0,1]$, the length of the restriction $\gamma[0,t]$ of $\gamma$ to $[0,t]$ is given by
+Given $t\in[0,1]$, the length of $\gamma|_{[0,t]}$ (the restriction of $\gamma$ to $[0,t]$) is given by

-The curve is rectifiable if $L(\gamma)\stackrel{\Delta}{=}L(\gamma[0,1])<\infty$.
-The following assumption will be held throughout the remainder of this paper. \begin{assumption} Each pair of points in $\X$ is connected by a rectifiable curve. \end{assumption} Given a rectifiable curve $\gamma$ and a Borel-measurable function $g:\X\rightarrow\R_+$, the line integral $L(\gamma;g)$ of $g$ along $\gamma$ is well-defined as a Lebesgue-Stieltjes integral, namely
+A curve $\gamma$ is rectifiable if $L(\gamma)\defeq L(\gamma|_{[0,1]})<\infty$.
+The following path connectivity assumption will be maintained throughout the remainder of this paper. \begin{assumption} Each pair of points in $\X$ is connected by a rectifiable curve. \end{assumption} Given a rectifiable curve $\gamma$, its length function $L(\gamma|_{[0,t]})$ is continuously increasing (see, e.g., Chapter 2.3.2 of \cite{burago2001course}), so it induces a finite Borel measure on $[0,1]$.
+Given a Borel-measurable function $g:\X\rightarrow\R_+$, the line integral of $g$ along $\gamma$ is well-defined as a Lebesgue-Stieltjes integral (see, e.g., Chapter 6.3.3 of \cite{stein2009real}), namely